medic/cht-docs/content/en/contribute/code/style-guide.md

 ## Language

-Our strong preference is to use JavaScript or TypeScript wherever possible, including in webapps, on the server, and for scripting.
+Prefer JavaScript or TypeScript wherever possible, including in webapps, on the server, and for scripting.
 This is because:

 - every developer on the team knows it already, so we can all maintain it together,
 - it makes it easy to write cross-platform code and we have developers on all major operating systems,